-9. Rank of the WMO
+8. Rank of the WMO

 The rank of the WMO will differ from province to province and from municipality to municipality depending on their institutional structure.
 This is because the designation of the WMO does not necessarily have to be a new appointment, but a designation of a person who is already in the employ of the administration.
-For example, at national level, the WMO will be the Chief Director responsible for Pollution and Waste Management, who is the focal point for all waste related matters.
-In this regard, the provinces may designate a Director responsible for waste management and Mayors may designate a reasonably senior official such as municipal manager or manager responsible for waste management respectively.
+For example, at national level, the WMO will be the Chief Director responsible for Pollution and Waste Management, who is already the focal point for all waste related matters.
+In this regard, the provinces and municipalities should also designate a reasonably senior official under the stewardship of their MEC's and Mayors respectively.

-9.1 Designation in writing
+8.1.
+Designation in writing

-The Waste Act indicates that the WMO should be designated in writing (section 10).
+The Waste Act indicated that the WMO should be designated in writing (section 10).
 The designation should be done by the Minister at national level, MEC at provincial level and the Mayor at municipality level.
 The following is an example of a designation letter which must be printed on the official letter head:

-I, Bomo Edith Edna Molewa , in my capacity as the Minister of Water and Environmental Affairs, hereby designate, Chief Director: Pollution and Waste Management as the National Waste Management Officer in terms of section 10 (1) of the National Environmental Management: Waste Act, 2008 (Act No. 59 of 2008).
-Signed at on the day of 2011 I Waste Management Officer.
-Signed at on the day of 2011 Bomo Edith Edna Molewa, MP Minister of Water and Environmental Affairs NB: The designation will be validesignate another official in writti official holds office or the designating authority de ecides otherwise and
+I, Buyelwa Sonjica, in my capacity as the Minister of Water and Environmental Affairs, hereby designate Ms Nolwazi Cobbinah, Chief Director: Pollution and Waste Management as the National Waste Management Officer in terms of section 10 (1) of the National Environmental Management: Waste Act No. 59 of 2008.
+Signed at Pretoria on the day of 2009.
+Buyelwa Sonjica, MP Minister of Water and Environmental Affairs

-10. National database of WMOs
+9. National database of WMOs

-The designated WMO, upon receipt of such designation, should ensure that they register on the national database of WMO within 30 days after designation.
+The designated WMO, upon receipt of such designation, should ensure that they register on the national database of WMO within one month after designation.
 Registration forms should be forwarded to the National WMO who will establish a database and update it on a continuous basis.
-The designated WMO should submit an official letter of appointment and acceptance together with the form below.
 Such a database will be made available on the South African Waste Information Center website and also available on request by any member of the public.
-The following information must be furnished and can be faxed to (012 322 5515) or e-mailed to info@sawic.org.za:
+The following information should be furnished and can be faxed to (012 322 5515) or e-mailed to info@sawic.org.za: